Navigation and service

 Anne Frank Shoah Library

 The Anne Frank Shoah Library contains literature about Anne Frank and the persecution and extermination of European Jews in Nazi Germany that has been published worldwide.
 These collections are freely accessible and searchable using the German National Library’s catalogue.
-The collections can be used free of charge, and there are no age restrictions.
-If you are still a minor, you can use the freely accessible media in the Anne Frank Shoah Library’s reading room using a visitor card.
-Please register in advance if you wish to bring a group exilarchiv@dnb.de.
+The collections can be used free of charge.
+If you do not have a library card, we will be happy to issue you with a visitor's card, which will give you access to the freely accessible media in the Anne Frank Shoah Library’s reading room.

 Reference library of the collection of exile literature 1933–1945